How to Teach a Struggling Reader

 A faulty method of teaching reading is comprehension first, which involves having the child use context clues to read.
 However, the science of reading has taught us that children need phonics first—to look at the letters in words!
 When children are stuck, they need to sound it out!

-• Kindergarteners through Level F (mid-1st grade) should be pointing to each word with 1:1 correspondence.
+- Kindergarteners through mid-1st graders should be pointing to each word with 1:1 correspondence, otherwise they memorize familiar texts.

 Parents, here is what your child’s school should be doing!
 I urge you to read this: Is Your Child’s School Getting it Right?